myhott163com/RLHF_ORM_PRM/README.md

 - **Outcome Reward Model (ORM)** – predicts whether a full solution is correct.
 - **Process Reward Model (PRM)** – scores intermediate reasoning steps.

-Both are designed to closely match the definitions and notation in the Reward Modeling chapter of Nathan Lambert’s RLHF book, and each script comes with:
+Both are designed to closely match the definitions and notation in the Reward Modeling chapter of Dr. Nathan Lambert’s RLHF book, and each script comes with:

 1. A small training pipeline (LoRA + quantization for efficiency).
 2. A toy evaluation example.